Access4all/adg/pages/examples/forms/in-tables/_examples/form-controls-with-labels-in-a-table/README.md

 ---
-title: "Form controls with labels in a table"
+title: 'Form controls with labels in a table'
 compatibility:
   Keyboard only:
     status: pass